krpovmu/Modern-C-AB/README.md

 # Modern C for Absolutely Beginners

-This repository track the exercises of the book
+This repository track the exercises of the book.